Diliano/golden-square/skill-challenges/design-recipes/grammar_checker_design_recipe.md

 # * 'verified' is a boolean value (true or false) that represents if the given text meets the criteria
 # * the criteria is to start with a capital letter and end with suitable punctuation ( . or ? or ! )

+# * method returns an "Invalid input" error if provided an empty string or if the input is not a string

 ```

 ## 3. Create Examples as Tests